metafates/saiga/README.md

 The screenshot above demonstrates results of the benchmark.
 Alacritty is on the left, Saiga is on the right.
-Apple M3 Pro, 36 GB RAM compiled with PGO
+Apple M3 Pro, 36 GB RAM compiled with PGO.

+The results of the benchmark may vary, as the Saiga is work in progress project.

 ## Building